 Tiger also suggests checking what systems your campus uses before making your purchase.
 “If you have a Mac and your campus mainly supports Windows, she warns, “you can be out of luck.”
 This doesn’t mean your laptop is unusable, but you may have to jump through some extra hoops for access to applications for certain classes or even printing around campus.

-We spoke to Tiger, Regan, and six other computer repair and tech experts about the best machines for every type of student.
+We spoke to Tiger, Regan, and seven other computer repair and tech experts about the best machines for every type of student.
 Here are their recommendations.

 “Chromebooks represent a pretty solid value,” says Tony Larson, an IT professional.
 Zilberman likes this option from Samsung, calling it “a great device that is well rounded and appropriate for any student.
 It’s slim and pretty light.”